Barry Gibb

-Born in Douglas on the Isle of Man, Gibb was raised in Manchester, where he took part in the skiffle craze.
-In 1955, he formed his first band, the Rattlesnakes, which evolved into the Bee Gees in 1960, after the Gibb family had moved to Redcliffe, Queensland, Australia.
-They later returned to England, where they achieved worldwide fame, then moved to the United States in 1975.
-Well-known for his wide vocal range, Gibb's most notable vocal trait is a far-reaching high-pitched falsetto.
 As a songwriter, he shares with John Lennon and Paul McCartney the record for most consecutive Billboard Hot 100 number ones, each having six.
-In total, he has written or co-written sixteen Billboard Hot 100 number ones, out of the brothers nineteen total number ones.
-Guinness World Records lists Gibb as the second most successful songwriter in history, behind McCartney.
+In total, he has written or co-written sixteen Billboard Hot 100 number ones.

-Gibb's career has spanned over 60 years.
 In 1994, he was inducted into the Songwriters Hall of Fame with his brothers.
-In 1997, as a member of the Bee Gees, he was inducted into the Rock and Roll Hall of Fame, and received the Brit Award for Outstanding Contribution to Music.
-He is a fellow of the British Academy of Songwriters, Composers and Authors.
+In 1997, he was inducted into the Rock and Roll Hall of Fame, as a member of the Bee Gees.
 In 2007, Q magazine ranked him number 38 on its list of the "100 Greatest Singers".
+Guinness World Records lists him as the second most successful songwriter in history, behind Paul McCartney.

 Gibb was appointed a Commander of the Order of the British Empire (CBE) in the 2002 New Year Honours for services to music and entertainment, and a Knight Bachelor in the 2018 New Year Honours for services to music and charity.
-He was also made an Honorary Companion of the Order of Australia on 27 January 2022, in the 2022 Special Honours, for eminent service to the performing arts as a musician, songwriter, and record producer, to the advancement of Australian music artists, and to philanthropy.
+He was also made an Honorary Companion of the Order of Australia on 27 January 2022.